Re-imagining the record label

 Part of the reason many creatives choose to remain independent is that, especially in the music industry, traditional labels have developed a reputation for exploiting artists, either directly (through offering unfavourable deals) or indirectly (through cutting deals with third parties that undermine artists’ interests).
 Similar problems are evident in relation to visual art galleries, literary publishers and live event promoters.
 Independent and artist-run organisations are generally more favourable to creatives but often lack the resources they need to best serve their rosters.

-The concept of founding a creative organisation like Zyla was difficult to envision in a web2 environment.
+The concept of founding a creative organisation like Zyla was difficult to envision until recently.
 With a few notable exceptions, existing models for labels are essentially either commercially oriented or involve subsidisation from third parties (often bigger labels).
 With this comes financial agendas that compromise curatorial integrity.

 How?

-Zyla is introducing a new blockchain-based model for artistic sustainability and collective prosperity.
+With our seasonal programming and innovative payment splits, Zyla is introducing a new model for artistic sustainability and collective prosperity.

-Our projects are curated in seasons (called Scenes), each of which consists of a string of collaborations between artists across the label’s various strands.
-Together, the artists involved in a particular Scene form an ad hoc collective based on collaboration, mutual support and shared success.
+Our projects are curated in seasons (called Scenes), each of which consists of a string of collaborations between artists across different disciplines.
+Together, the artists involved in a particular Scene form an ad hoc collective.

-In Zyla’s economic model, artists receive the vast majority of a release’s primary revenue.
-In Scene 1, this was 80% i.e. a significantly more friendly offer than the 50% (at best) usually on the table.
-The remainder (e.g. 20% in Scene 1) is split in two: half (i.e. 10% of total revenue in Scene 1) goes to Zyla’s treasury to support future releases; the other half is shared out among all the artists in that Scene.
+In Zyla’s economic model, artists receive the vast majority of a release’s revenue, with a percentage also allocated to the collective.
+Scene 1 artists received 80% of revenue from any release to which they directly contributed.
+This is already a significantly more friendly offer than the 50% (at best) usually on the table.
+Furthermore, the remaining 20% was split in two: half (i.e. 10% of total revenue) went to Zyla’s treasury to support future releases; the other half was shared out among all the artists in the collective.
 This initiative acknowledges the value artists bring to a label and rewards them for entrusting their work to Zyla.
 At the same time, it celebrates what’s best about labels: the sense of belonging to an artistic community.

 A big part of the idea behind this model is to sustain artists over the long term, nurturing relationships with each other and with Zyla beyond a single release.
 Sharing profits out among all affiliated artists means that in a very real way everyone on the roster shares in each others’ success, which aligns with our notion of what a collective should be.